sidhu177/UsefulSQL/Main/UsingCreateTableExpression.md

 FROM CTE
 ORDER BY DateColumn
 ```
-The interesting part of Create Table Expressions is that you can combine multiple queries into a single grand query.
+The interesting part of Common Table Expressions is that you can combine multiple queries into a single grand query.

-What you can do with Create Table Expressions can also be done using sub queries.
+What you can do with Common Table Expressions can also be done using sub queries.
 CTEs have two advantages , first is that you can have multiple smaller CTEs from various tables and join them to create an extended table.
 Second is that you can try recursive queries.
 Here is an example of the first type.

 ```
 WITH Sales as (